 The Executive Secretary may select additional staff members as approved by the Board to carry out the objectives of the Board.
 They shall perform their duties as prescribed by the Board's Organization Rules, under the supervision of the Executive Secretary.
 Such positions may be full-time or part-time, at the discretion of the Board, and such positions may be terminated at any time by the Board.
 Employment shall be consistent with applicable King County Personnel Guidelines adopted by reference herein.

-Legal Counsel (Attorney-at-Law)
+Legal Counsel (King County Special Deputy Prosecuting Attorney)

-Legal Counsel (e.g., Attorney-at-Law) shall be selected by the Board in accordance with the provisions of RCW 36.93.070.
-The Board’s counsel Attorney-at-Law shall perform his/her statutory duties as prescribed by RCW 36.93 and by the Boundary Review Board Organization Rules of Practice and Procedure.
+Legal Counsel (e.g., King County Special Deputy Prosecuting Attorney) shall be selected by the Board in accordance with the provisions of RCW 36.93.070.
+The Board’s counsel King County Special Deputy Prosecuting Attorney shall perform his/her statutory duties as prescribed by RCW 36.93 and by the Boundary Review Board Organization Rules of Practice and Procedure.

-The Attorney-at-Law Board’s counsel shall be accountable to the Board through the Chair, who may seek full Board review of operations to ensure satisfactory administration of the office.
+The King County Special Deputy Prosecuting Attorney Board’s counsel shall be accountable to the Board through the Chair, who may seek full Board review of operations to ensure satisfactory administration of the office.

 OPERATIONS: PRACTICE AND PROCEDURES (Authority RCW 36.93, RCW 35.02, RCW 35.13, RCW 35.14A, et seq.)